AllenNeuralDynamics/aind-analyisis-wrapper/README.md

 # aind-analysis-wrapper

+⚠️ **IMPORTANT: This is a Template Repository** ⚠️

+This repository serves as an **example template** for building your own analysis workflows. **You should duplicate this repository and customize it for your specific analysis needs.** Do not modify this template directly - instead, create your own copy and build your analysis on top of the provided framework.

 The **analysis wrapper** is a standardized framework for running large-scale data analysis workflows on cloud infrastructure.
 It processes job input models from the [job dispatcher](https://github.com/AllenNeuralDynamics/aind-analysis-job-dispatch), executes your custom analysis code, and automatically handles metadata tracking and result storage.

 ## What it does